Miko Miyazaki: What is this "Japan" you speak of? I have never heard of it before.

 - The Columbia/Sony English dub of Rurouni Kenshin (distributed as Samurai X) had this issue with the characters of Saito Hajime and Shishio Makoto, giving their names in that order while everybody else's names were written in Western order, as if to say that Saito and Shishio were the characters' given names.
 In fact, those are their surnames, with Hajime and Makoto being their given names.
 The Cartoon Network/Toonami version, which is carried under the series' original name, renders the two men's names in the correct Western order.

-- The trope is referenced in Team America when Hans Blix calls Kim Jong-Il "Mr. Il".
+- The trope is referenced in Team America: World Police when Hans Blix calls Kim Jong-il "Mr. Il".